-Chrome has a special key that they give developers and testers to avoid this issue in their local testing.
-This is very simple to add to your Chrome also.
-Just go to your desktop where you launch Chrome, then right click on the Chrome icon and then on the Shortcut tab you will see the Target field - just add the following to the end of the path in that field: --allow-file-access-from-files
+Chrome has a special key that Google gives to web developers and testers to avoid this issue in their local testing.
+This is very simple to apply to your Chrome also.
+If you are on Windows, just go to your desktop, find Chrome's shortcut icon, make a copy of this shortcut for your webrotate tests and then right-mouse click on it and select Properties to bring up the Shortcut properties window.
+There's a Target field, so just add the following to the end of the target path right after the closing quote sign (add a whitespace as well):

-This is a bit more convoluted on Mac OS which we haven't tried yet but you can see what's involved in this post.
+It's bit more involved on Mac which we haven't tried yet but you can see how it can be done in this post.